validcube/validcube/scripts/holiday/docs/CONTRIBUTING.md

 # `> Holiday // Contributing`
 Thanks you for your interest in contributing.
 Please check out the [Code of Conduct](CODE_OF_CONDUCT.md) before contributing, thank you!

 > [!IMPORTANT]
-> This guide assume that you already installed Python 3.9 or higher.
+> This guide assume that you already installed Python 3.6 or higher.
+> It is highly recommended to use Python version equal to or higher than the [minimum supported Python version](https://www.python.org/downloads/).

 Running the script: